wunnle/wunnle.com/src/posts/monorepos-with-yarn-workspaces/index.md

 socialImg: "./social.jpg"
 ---

-For a codebase with interdependent projects, a monorepo might be an efficient way of organization to make sharing code between the projects really easy.
+For a codebase with interdependent projects, a monorepo might be an efficient way of organization, which makes sharing code between projects really easy.

 A ***monorepo***  is a single repository containing multiple packages.
-Imagine a landing page and an admin panel as separate projects with some common components.
-Instead of creating two repositories for them, we can make these projects live under a single repo, and projects can share code among them.
+Imagine a landing page and an admin panel as separate projects with some mutual components.
+Instead of creating two different repositories for them, we can make these projects live under a single repo, and projects can share code among them.

-There are different tools to create and manage monorepos.
-In this article, I'll explain how to achieve those using yarn.
+There are various tools to create and manage monorepos.
+In this article, I’ll explain how to achieve those using Yarn.

 ## Yarn workspaces

 [Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) is a feature of Yarn that allows us to have multiple packages (which are called workspaces) that can require modules from one another.
-All workspaces still have their individual list of dependencies and independent versions, , all dependencies of all these projects get installed with a single `yarn install` command from the root.
+All workspaces still get to keep their individual list of dependencies and independent versions, however dependencies of all these projects get installed with a single `yarn install` command from the root.

 ## Show me the code

-I'll walk you through how to set up a project using Yarn workspaces with the least code as possible.
-That means no webpack and babel, so I'll stick with good ol' `require` and `module.exports`.
+I’ll walk you through how to set up a project using Yarn workspaces with as little code as possible.
+That means no webpack and babel, so I’ll stick with good ol’ `require` and `module.exports`.
 I also have [the complete example on GitHub](https://github.com/wunnle/yarn-workspaces-example) if you prefer to skip ahead.

-First of all, let's create a package.json file on the root folder of our project and add the following code:
+First of all, let’s create a "package.json" file on the root folder of our project with the following code in it:

 ```js
 {